 abstraction in motion

-He draws his motives from natural elements such as water, sun, wind, and moon.
+He often draws his motives from natural elements such as water, sun, wind, and moon.
 An important motive for him is the sea.
 Here nature appears in its simplest, essential, unchanging form.
-The sea is never twice the same, but still remains the same.
+The sea is is a constantly moving landscape which is never twice the same, but still remains the same.

 Michael works across different mediums in which he explores his interest in reflection, movement and structure.
-With his print work on flat and static surfaces he uses dots and rhythm and the juxtaposition of lay- ers to achieve abstract impressions of movement.
-Whereas with his ‘analogue machines’ he is able to show his observations through a constantly changing movement of dots and filters.
+With print work and paintings on canvas on flat and static surfaces he uses dots and rhythm and the juxtaposition of layers to achieve abstract translations of movement.
+With his ‘analogue’ machines he is able to express his observations through a constantly changing movement between interacting surfaces of dots and filters.

 23 November – 14 December at G126 exhibition space in Rotterdam.